 Living in Orange County we have an extensive connection to not just oranges, but all kinds of citrus trees.

 Orange groves are a big part of our history and before all the housing tracts were around, many acres in the county were devoted to orange trees.
-In addition to fruit, they have heavenly scented blooms at various times of year and attract butterflies all summer.
+In addition to fruit, they have heavenly scented blooms at various times of the year and attract butterflies all summer.

-Growing citrus trees in containers are something anyone can do with just a little space.
+Growing citrus trees in containers is something anyone can do with just a little space.
 They adapt easily to confined roots and with the right choice of tree, they can bring you enough fruit to keep you happy year-round.
 There are dwarf tree varieties available in most types of citrus fruit and although they are only a little bit smaller than full-size trees, they are well suited to life in containers.
 Ask your nursery about good specimens for container growing.

 Citrus trees do need a lot of sunlight, so finding a place where the container will receive at least seven or eight hours of direct light a day will keep it producing all year.
 Not enough light will mean little fruit and make the tree susceptible to pests and diseases.